yangtree21st/DataGrip.PokemonSqlLab/README.md

 # The Plot Thickens...
-* Create a test cases which simulate a typical work-week for `Froilan` and `Froilanda`.
+* Create test cases which simulate a typical work-week for `Froilan` and `Froilanda`.
 	* The accumulation of your test cases should ensure at least 80% test coverage.

 * The first few weekdays have already been considered for you.